By: Sharon Aron Baron

 After three years, the City of Coral Springs has reversed its ban on medical marijuana dispensaries.
 In 2016, weeks after 71 percent of Florida voters approved Amendment 2 allowing for medical marijuana, city commissioners voted to place a temporary moratorium on dispensaries in the city.

 Due to pressure from the community, the question of medical marijuana dispensaries was revisited once again in January at a commission workshop and put on the agenda for Wednesday’s meeting.
-Commissioner Joy Carter said she was now favor of them, however, she didn’t want to see them everywhere and wanted a designation of where they could be located so they weren’t near schools or churches.
+Commissioner Joy Carter said she was now favor of them, but she didn’t want to see them everywhere and wanted a designation of where they could be located, so they weren’t near schools or churches.